 I Year B. Tech ECE -II Sem

-(R15A0082) ENGLISH LANGUAGE COMMUNICATION SKILLS LAB- II
+(R17A0082) ENGLISH LANGUAGE COMMUNICATION SKILLS LAB- II

-The Language Lab focuses on the production and practice of sounds of language and familiarises the students with the use of English in everyday situations and contexts.
+The Language Lab focuses on the production and practice of sounds of the English language and familiarizes the students with its use in everyday situations and contexts.